A mental and physical framework

-For centuries the sound of thumping hands was heard on many city gates.
-It was a sound on the line between landscape and city, safe and unsafe.
+For 1000 years the sound of thumping hands resounded on many city gates.
+An announcement on the line between landscape and city, safe and unsafe.
 Residents, traders and travellers knocked on the door, strange and familiar faces looked at each other.

 Due to military irrelevance and the expansion of cities, city gates disappeared more than a century ago, but the sensation of a boundary as a gate or door is timeless, gives a physical and mental acceleration.
 The traveler deviates from his path and crosses the threshold.